prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

 Optional, Advanced Testing Considerations:

   6. Test the program's ability to calculate the average product price.
 Move the average price calculation logic into a stand-alone function called something like `calculate_avg_price()` that can be invoked and tested in isolation.
-The function should accept any list or DataFrame of products as its input parameter, and should return the average price as a float(unformatted).
-Use the mock products CSV file data to perform this test.
+The function should accept any list or DataFrame of products as its input parameter, and should return the average price as a float (unformatted).
+Use mock data or a mock CSV file to perform this test.

 ### Unemployment Report Improvements